Engee documentation

 tabs markup 1

-The state of the tabs is retained when the page reloads.
+The state of the tabs is saved when the page is reloaded.

-Radio buttons (tabs radio) - work like tabs, but look like toggles.
+Radio buttons (tabs radio) — they work like tabs, but they look like switches.

 Let’s look at an example of creating a radio button: